 Subverted in the New Jedi Order.
 Onimi, the real Big Bad, has a lengthy Motive Rant in which he describes to a captive Jaina Solo how horrible his life has been and how he's going to kill every living thing in the galaxy so he can become a god, all to get back at the gods he believes in, because he thinks they ruined his life (oh, and he also thinks Jaina is the avatar of one of these gods).
-The subversion comes because contrary to what Onimi thinks, rather than making him sympathetic, this rant just makes him come off as very, very insane.
+The subversion comes because contrary to what Onimi thinks, rather than making him sympathetic, this rant just makes him come off as very, veryinsane.

-- One of many stories in The Name of the Wind is about legendary hero Lanre, who decides after the death of his wife that the world isn't worth living in any longer.
+One of many stories in The Name of the Wind is about legendary hero Lanre, who decides after the death of his wife that the world isn't worth living in any longer.
 For anyone.

 Prince Gaynor the Damned of the Corum series by Michael Moorcock.
 Long ago, he was cursed with eternal life, and he joins the side of some Eldritch Abominations who are trying to plunge the world into an eternal winterland where everything will die—hence, he will finally achieve the death he yearns for.

 The northern dragon in The Pilgrim's Regress is heard praying for God to destroy all the other creatures in the world so that he won't have to guard his nest.

 Subverted in the fifth Spellsinger novel: a cosmic being is captured by a madman and its attempts to escape will eventually destroy the world.
 Clothahump assumes this is a grandiose suicide.
 It's not; Braglob is just too stupid and crazy to realize what'll happen.

-Lord Foul in the Chronicles Of Thomas Covenant is a type 2.
+Lord Foul in the Chronicles of Thomas Covenant is a type 2.
 He's a Cosmic Entity trapped within physical reality and linear time, and he wants to return to his natural state.
 Problem is, the Arch of Time is in his way, and to get out, he needs to destroy it.
 Destroying the Arch would, be extension, destroy the world.
 Being a God of Evil even before his imprisonment, Foul's not too fussed about the whole "destroying the world" part of the plan.